Monday, July 20, 2009

 Generation 90210 Remembers: Fergie on Kids Inc.

 Many generation 90210-ers remember Kids Inc., a show about an afterschool night club of sorts where a motley crew of singers and dancers performed 80s hits.
 She doesn't know about you, but as soon as that final bell of the day rang in fourth grade, Miss Ramona skipped right on down to the local discotheque.
 While The Mickey Mouse Club had Justin, Christina, Britney, and, umm, Ryan Gosling, Kids Inc. had Mario Lopez, Jennifer Love Hewitt, and Stacey Ferguson who grew up to be the eponymously-named Fergie.
-Speaking of JL Hewitt, why does she exist?
-Anyway.
-Friday, June 12, 2009
+Speaking of JL Hewitt, she recently appeared on a talk show offering a new strategy for getting over a break-up - vajazzling, that is, covering one's vagina with multi-colored crystals to inspire a sense of female empowerment

 Generation 90210 Remembers: